dieterich-lab/Baltica/docs/integration.md

+# Integration

 ## Parsing the results of the method

 The first step in the analysis workflow is parsing and processing the DJU methods' output with `scripts/parse_{method}_output.R` scripts as follows:

 1. The resulting text output from the DJU methods is parsed and loaded as R data frames
 1. The data frames are pivoted in a longer format to have one junction and one comparison per row

 !!! warning
     RMATs, Majiq, and Leafcutter use AS events to test for DJU, so metrics are associated with a group and not the SJ.
 In Baltica, we split these groups in SJ, and multiple SJ may have the same metric, for example, test statistics.